 Please note!
-AdmixLocalConfig.txt has other vital for Admix settings like endpoint URLs.
-Please keep them default, as it may break Admix from working properly on production line.
+AdmixLocalConfig.txt has other priorities for Admix settings, such as endpoint URLs.
+Please keep them set as default, as they can prevent Admix from working properly on the production line.

 About Admix initialization

 By default, the Admix SDK initializes as an app launches.
-It gets all the needed settings from the Admix servers and prepares everything on the back end to serve ads during runtime.
-Then, during gameplay, it sends ad requests from any scenes where In-Play banners have been added.
+It will gain all necessary settings from Admix servers and prepare everything on the backend to serve ads during runtime.
+Then, during gameplay, it will send ad requests from any scenes where In-Play banners have been added.

-This page describes how you can delay Admix initialization to whenever you want.
+This page describes how you can delay Admix initialization to occur when a user prefers.

 Please note, the delayed initialization feature is implemented starting with the SDK version 2.2